Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 ## Test 9 – Remediation

-Of course, we can remediate this, enable realtime protection from the endpoint.
+Of course, we can remediate this by enabling realtime protection from the endpoint.
 That would simply be a replication of test 7 & 8 in reverse order.
-But I thought we should remediate this from within Intune instead.
-To do this, we have to use the Run remediation function pictured in the first image shown in test 8.
+But initially I thought we should remediate this from within Intune instead.
+To do this, we have to use the Run remediation function pictured in the first image shown in test 8 above.
 This is a motor able to contain powershell scripts that enables an administrator to automate certain tasks, such as for this instance automatically remediate things that some careless person in the team might be known to do occasionally.

 It is done in 2 steps:
 - Detection script